-OVERALL CONSIDERATIONS COMPONENTS OF FINANCIAL STATEMENTS Fair presentation and compliance with IFRSsGoing cond Financial s are required to be presented fairly as entity is in set out in the framework and in accordance with IFRS and are required to comply with all requirements of IFRSs.Going cond Financial s are required concern ba entity is in concern ba entity is in concern). accounting ed to be Entities are required on a going to use accrual basis asis (unless of accounting except n for cash flow n or has information. ading or n that the ot a going Presentation consistency An entity is required to retain presentation and classification from one period to the next.
+OVERALL CONSIDERATIONS COMPONENTS OF FINANCIAL STATEMENTS and compliance with IFRSs Financial statements are required to be presented fairly as set out in the framework and in accordance with IFRS and are required to comply Going concern Financial statements are required to be prepared on a going concern basis (unless entity is in liquidation or has ceased trading or there is an indication that the entity is not a going concern).
+Accrual basis of accounting Entities are required to use accrual basis of accounting except for cash flow information.
+Presentation consistency An entity is required to retain presentation and classification from one period to the next.
 Materiality and aggregation Each material class of similar assets and items of dissimilar nature or function is to be presented separately.
 Offsetting Offsetting of assets and liabilities or income and expenses are not permitted unless required by other IFRSs.
 Comparative information At least 1 year of comparative information (unless impractical).
 A complete set of financial statements comprises: Statement of financial position Statement of profit or loss and comprehensive income for the period Statement of changes in equity Statement of cash flows Notes.
 All statements are required to be presented with equal prominence